Buenavista railway station (1873): History

 The station served to inaugurate passenger rail service in Mexico on January 20, 1873, when Ferrocarriles Nacionales de México ran its first passenger rail trip from Mexico City to the Port of Veracruz.
 Among the passengers of the inaugural trip was Sebastián Lerdo de Tejada, President of Mexico at the time.
 The rail trip took three days due to a number of official presidential events along the route.

 The original structure was demolished by Ferrocarriles Nacionales de México in 1958 to construct a new station nearby.
 The plot on which the original station stood was redeveloped.
-Buenavista Station was re-inaugurated in 1961 by President Adolfo López Mateos.
+The new Buenavista Station was inaugurated in 1961 by President Adolfo López Mateos.

 The headquarters of Ferrocarriles Nacionales de México were built in front of the station and to the north of the station, an automated postal facility was constructed.
 To the south of the station, the borough hall of the Borough of Cuauhtémoc was inaugurated in September 1976.
 The traffic circle in front of the station holds a statue of Christopher Columbus, which was inaugurated on October 12, 1892, in celebration of the 400-year anniversary of the explorer's discovery of America.

 The principal intercity destinations served by Buenavista station were: